AndreSantiagoCorreia/KingdomsBattle/README.md

 - AI has winning probability of 60% roughly

 ## Acknowledgement
-HPS-to-FPGA and PIO IP cores was obtained from Altera website.
+The HPS-to-FPGA memory-mapped interface, PIO, and On-chip memory IP cores were obtained from Altera in Quartus.
 Other than that, every code was written by team members.